Chapter 1

 gh auth setup-git

-This command configures Git to use GitHub CLI credentials.
-If everything worked, gh auth status should show your account as authenticated.
+This command configures Git to use the GitHub CLI credentials.
+If it works, gh auth status should show your authenticated account.

-If you finished this chapter, you already handled the core setup: you created the remote repository, connected the local copy, opened the project in your tool, and recorded the rules and the initial plan.
-In the next chapter, we will use that base to refine PLAN.md and break the execution into small phases.
+If you finished this chapter, you have done the essential setup: created the remote repository, connected the local copy, and opened the project in your tool.
+In the next chapter, you will create the three planning files that will guide the agent: ROADMAP.md, AGENTS.md or CLAUDE.md, and DEV_PLAN.md.

 ✓ Checkpoint: